This is a sample digest. The real one — with today's actual market moves and fresh stories — drops every weekday at 7 AM EST.

 noun · the magic behind 'start early'

-Earning returns on the returns you already earned.
+Earning on the returns you already earned.
 Imagine a snowball rolling down a hill — it picks up more snow, gets bigger, picks up even more snow, gets way bigger.
 Compounding is exactly like that, but with money.
 It's why $1,000 invested at age 12 can become much more than $1,000 invested at age 30, even if the older version invests more total money.